-This page includes three beginner back workouts, including one workout that can be completed at home.
-The others require access to a gym, or gym equipment.
+This page includes three beginner back workouts, including one workout that can be completed at home, however it does require some basic equipment.
+The other two require access to a gym, or gym equipment.

 Training Your Back